-- c.
+c.
 For Neuropsychology MAS students only: Students will be provided by their CQE chair with a background/history section and data summary sheet of a real case one week before the oral defense.
-These case summaries can be obtained from the Associate Director, Dr. Harner, at olivia.harner@nm.org.
 During the defense, they will spend 20-30 minutes evaluating the case to demonstrate how the student "organizes, evaluates, weighs, and integrates information, conceptualizes the case, constructs differential diagnoses, and prepares recommendations for managing the problem," consistent with the Board Certification Exam in Clinical Neuropsychology.
 This will be discussion-based, and no slides are necessary.
 Although this is akin to a fact finding, students will be provided with all background information and scores on the case in advance.
 During the examination, the Chair will introduce the case, identifying pertinent information and highlighting salient aspects of the history.
 The student will summarize and interpret the data, domain by domain, asking any relevant questions along the way.
 The student will then present their overall impressions, including summary of test findings, diagnosis, proposed etiology, prognosis, relevant neuroanatomy, etc, followed by treatment recommendations.
-Committee members may ask questions throughout. - d.
+Committee members may ask questions throughout.

+- d.
 Examination of ethics and legal foundation of clinical practice (30-minute max) - i.
 Student review of ethical vignette (5-minute max) - 1.
-Per the chair's discretion, a standard ethical vignette or ethical vignettes created by the chair and based on the case presented can be presented.
-Several standard ethical vignettes can be found in the CQE handbook for faculty. - ii.
+Per the chair's discretion, a standard ethical vignette or ethical vignettes created by the chair and based on the case can be presented. - ii.
 Student response to ethical vignette (5-minute max) - iii.
 Discussion of student response and ethical and legal concerns pertaining to the Taped and Written Practice Sample by committee (20-minute max) - e.
-Discussion of examination by committee (student not present; 10-minute max)
+Discussion of examination by committee (student not present; 10-minute max) - f.

-f.
 Feedback to student by committee, and wrap-up of examination (5-minutes)